elastic/security-docs/.github/ISSUE_TEMPLATE/known-issue.md

 ## Description

-Please describe what the known issue is, and the severity of its impact to customers.
+Please describe what the known issue is and its impact to customers.

 ## Area/Engineering team